snailtail/AoC2024/README.md

 I decided on DFS and built up an implementation, and after tweaking around a bit I found one that worked well for my test inputs.
 That one turned out both to work fine for the larger input, and also to be a good stepping stone for part 2.
 For part 1 I only saved the peaks coordinates when I reached them.
 And it was rather easy to extend this to also saving the entire path as a string, to a hashset.
 That gave me a neat list of all possible paths - so today part 2 was just a small tweak for me.

+## --- Day 11: Plutonian Pebbles ---
+Part 1 felt "Easy", just mutate some strings according to three rules.
+But there was this lurking feeling that this might be one of those days where you do something in part1 that's fine to do in a non optimized manner, and then part 2 has you doing more repetitions of the same thing resulting in needing 40 Petabytes of RAM and/or access to all of Google Clouds GPU's.
+This was the case.
+I'm not sure how long it would take to solve part2 (if it's even possible) with my first "quick-and-dirty" solution for part 1.
+It's running on the M1 at home since I left for work - probably won't be done when I get home. :D

+Part 2 wanted us to run 75 iterations of the mutations instead of 25.
+Somewhere after iteration 27 my computer started to break a small sweat, and from there on it just got expontially worse.
+I figured I would need to find a smarter solution.
+So I tried two things:
+1. First just running parallellized - this did roughly nothing to help.
+2. Then I tried storing the values in a smarter way, a Dictionary<string,long> - to not build such a huge list of strings, and instead just keep a count of how many times each string occurs.
+I also slapped on the `Parallel.ForEach` version "just in case" and came down to a runtime of just 216 milliseconds.

+My Dictionary of stones contained 3776 different stones, and the total sum was ridiculous, something like 229 trillion.
+I tested the solution without the Parallellization, and the runtime went up by about 20% - so that did not do much at all in this scenario, what helped 99.9999% was the smarter storage of the numbers/stones.
+I also switched my Part 1 to use the optimized solution, I left the unoptimized solution untouched - just because I'm lazy and don't want to rewrite my unit tests.
+However they run the same underlying code, so the tests are still valid from my perspective.
+Part 1 took about 160 ms un-optimized, and 8 ms using the optimized version.